 Scientific and Development Policy Advisory Committee

 The Committee evaluates the Foundation's activities from a scientific and development policy perspective.
 It also advises the Board of Directors on the Foundation's strategic development; the thematic and regional focus areas; conceptualisation of publicly funded projects.
 The Committee members are renowned individuals from the academic community as well as policy makers who are familiar not only with the project activities of the Foundation, but also with current trends in law and development policy.
-The last meeting took place in September 2019.
+The next meeting will take place in 2020.

 Michael Wood (Chairperson)